 - Scoop out and reserve 1 cup of the pasta water.
 Drain the spaghetti.

 - In a large skillet, heat 1 tablespoon of the olive oil on medium high until shimmering.

 - Add the sliced bell peppers and saute until they are a little browned around the edges, about 5 minutes.

 - Turn the heat down to low and add the artichokes, olives, parsley, garlic, scallions, and red pepper flakes along with the rest of the olive oil.
 Saute for 2-3 minutes.
 Set the sauce aside until the pasta is done.

-- Once the spaghetti is cooked, add the drained pasta and 1/2 cup of the pasta water to the skillet with the sauce.
+- Once it ia cooked, add the drained pasta and 1/2 cup of the water to the skillet with the sauce.